A Heavy Traffic Theory of Matching Queues: Model

-{This class of state-dependent controls are not only general, but are shown in the literature to have good performance in terms of delay and profit.
-Such a class of controls was first introduced in \cite{kim2017value} in the context of a classical single server queue.
-They presented a near-optimal static, two-price, and a dynamic pricing policies that are of the form \eqref{eq: general_pricing_policy}.
-This form of state-dependent control was further shown to be near-optimal in the context of two-sided queues in \cite{varma2020dynamic,varma2020selfish}.}
+\revcolor{This class of state-dependent controls generalizes the ones} in the literature studied by \citet{kim2017value, SIGMETRICS_strategic_servers, ridehailing_sigmetrics} which are shown to have good performance in terms of delay and profit.
+Such a class of controls was first introduced by \citet{kim2017value} in the context of a classical single server queue.
+They presented near-optimal static, two-price, and dynamic pricing policies that are of the form \eqref{eq: general_pricing_policy}.
+This form of state-dependent control was further shown to be near-optimal in the context of two-sided queues by \citet{SIGMETRICS_strategic_servers, ridehailing_sigmetrics}.